 Herculaneum is not as big as Pompeii, it can be visited thoroughly in about 2 hrs.

-The first approach is spectacular: all of the ancient town laying at the bottom of an archaeological hole about 60 feet deep.
-From the top you can see the entire excavated area at once, dominated by the Mt.
+The first approach is spectacular: most of the ancient town lay at the bottom of an archaeological hole about 60 feet deep.
+From the top, you can see the entire excavated area at once, dominated by the Mt.
 Vesuvius in the background: impressive view and great pictures!

-At the very bottom lays the marina, where about 300 human skeletons were found together with a fossilised boat and some fishing tools.
+At the very bottom lays the marina, where about 300 human skeletons were found together with a fossilized boat and some fishing tools.

-Crossing a modern bridge, we will start to discover the garden of the “House of the Albergo”, where quince tree were replanted following the evidence of carbonized roots of these ancient fruit tree.
+Crossing a modern bridge, we will start to discover the garden of the “House of the Albergo”, where quince trees were replanted following the evidence of carbonized roots of these ancient fruit trees.

-Our next stop is the Council hall of the Augustali, where beautifully preserved frescoes depicting Hercules were painted.
+Our next stop is the Council Hall of the Augustales, where beautifully preserved frescoes depicting Hercules Myth’s episodes were painted.

-You will visit the House of Neptune and Amphitrite, to see the wonderful mosaics decorating the outdoor ‘biclinium’ (dining room); this was probably the house of a merchant, in fact next door you have a store with its counter, containers for food and wine and the wooden shelves carbonised still hanging on the walls!
+You will visit the House of Neptune and Amphitrite, to see the wonderful mosaics decorating the outdoor ‘biclinium’ (dining room); this was probably the house of a merchant; in fact, next door you have a store with its counter, containers for food and wine and the wooden shelves carbonized still hanging on the walls!

-Herculaneum is not as big as Pompeii, in a 2 hour visit we are able to see most of the ancient town and certainly all the highlights.
-Anyway each walking tour will be adjusted on the interests and walking attitude of the participants.
-Also be aware that this private guided walking tour has to adapt to the availability of different areas which changes daily and cannot be planned.
+Herculaneum is not as big as Pompeii, in a 2-hour visit we are able to see most of the ancient town and certainly all the highlights.
+Anyway, each walking tour will be adjusted to the interests and walking attitude of the participants.
+Also, be aware that this private guided walking tour has to adapt to the availability of different areas of the Ruins which changes daily and cannot be planned.